 Definition of Asset Management

-Financial asset management refers to the processes, strategies, and functions used to direct a client’s financial portfolio.
+Financial asset management refers to the processes, services, and functions used as navigation to guide a client’s financial portfolio.
 This field includes working with an asset management company to create a strategic plan that continuously works to minimize costs, taxes, and fees, and helping manage your cash, bonds, stocks, and liquidity without taking on undue risks.

 For high and ultra-high net worth investors, asset management can encompass other groups of assets as well.
 There are two broad categories of financial assets.
 These are:

-- Fixed assets – typically for long term use like real estate property, companies you own, and collectibles
+– Fixed assets – typically for long term use like real estate property, institutions you own, and collectibles

 – Current assets – anything that can relatively quickly be converted to cash